touray/frontend/src/scss/README.md

 ### v4.1.1 (TBD)
 * Removed webpack from the build process, opting for gulp instead
+* Removed singularitygs now that CSS grid is supported in all major browsers

 ### v4.1.0 (July 13, 2017)
 * Removed toolkit